 - Zero-tolerance of consumption of alcohol or use of illicit drugs during the volunteer program;

-- Volunteers must have permission from supervisors to leave the school compound; and
+- Volunteers must have permission from supervisors to leave the Community Center; and

-- No overnight trips away from the school.
+- No overnight trips away from the Community Center.
 Volunteers wishing to travel on their own should do so after they finish with the program.

 Though we strive to offer fairly comprehensive support, the responsibility falls on individual volunteers to make good decisions.
 Participants must put the mission and the community first.
 Every bad decision, no matter how seemingly minor, places a burden on World Partners and the community, keeping us from achieving the mission.
 As such, any volunteer who fails to follow the rules or becomes a burden will be told to leave.